Home

 Georgian jewelry was meant to be seen in low light, but modern lighting does not detract from the special qualities of the antique settings.

-Many collectors who invest in Georgian jewelry are not familiar with the jewelry of the Georgian era (1714-1830), and many who are assume that pieces of this early period are very difficult to acquire, and too expensive to collect.
+Many estate Jewelry collectors are not familiar with the jewelry of the Georgian era which spanned from 1714 to the 1830s, and those who assume that pieces of this early period are very difficult to acquire and too expensive to collect.

 Authentic Jewelry of the Georgian era is indeed highly sought-after, and for many good reasons - it is magnificently crafted (usually by hand), beautiful to behold, and wonderfully wearable.